 A fiery Portuguese winger whose combative spirit and direct play made him a cult hero at Fulham and a key part of their rise.

-Luís Boa Morte's football journey is a tale of explosive pace and relentless determination.
-Born in Lisbon, his early promise took him to Sporting CP's famed academy, but his career truly ignited in England.
-After a brief stint at Arsenal, where he won a Premier League title, he found his spiritual home at Fulham.
-Under manager Jean Tigana, Boa Morte became the embodiment of the club's ambitious ascent, his direct wing play and tenacious attitude making him a fan favorite during their climb to the top flight.
-His career later included a return to Portugal and a spell in Greece, but his legacy is cemented in West London.
-After hanging up his boots, he transitioned into coaching, applying the same fierce intelligence he showed on the pitch to mentoring the next generation, serving as an assistant at clubs from Everton to the Turkish Süper Lig.
+Luís Boa Morte won a Premier League title with Arsenal before finding his spiritual home at Fulham.
+Under manager Jean Tigana, his direct wing play and tenacious attitude made him a fan favorite during the club's climb to the top flight.
+Born in Lisbon in 1977, he came through Sporting CP's academy.
+His career later included a return to Portugal and a spell in Greece, but his impact was deepest in West London.
+After retiring, he became a coach, applying the same fierce intelligence he showed on the pitch.
+He has served as an assistant at clubs from Everton to the Turkish Süper Lig, mentoring the next generation.

 1965–1980